Gamer2020/PokemonGameEditor/README.md

 Linux: Run with "Wine Windows Program Loader" and let it install the Mono runtime.

-Other opperating system may work if mono works on them.
+Other operating system may work if mono works on them.

 Recommended Programs
 ====================